MocTalox/Zorua/zoruas.md

 #### Normal hand catch tests

-These caught Zoruas have rerolled stats, so these tests serve as a prove that the *mass index* is still shared among players.
+These caught Zoruas have rerolled stats, so these tests serve as a proof that the *mass index* is still shared among players.
 The Zoruas tagged as `Nxx` are the ones collected specifically for this test.

 - Tag: N1 -> Ranges fit: `(0.11550000000000016, 0.14211224489795904)`
   - A: `fz(20.98, 0.87) = (0.11550000000000016, 0.15181020408163248)`